Rod West (Rodzroom Studio)

 Rigbees and Barrelhouse were two bands I was in simultaneously.
 These were the “constantly on the move” years during which I had to measure my level of artistic fulfillment against having people clap for me and, at times, ask for my autograph.
 Bleh.

-Since 2012, I have committed myself to self-education in the recording, mixing, and producing disciplines.
-I feel good to describe myself as “ready to graduate” from that school and get to work.
-And I have been working.
+I have been hacking away at computer recording since 1990; however, since 2012, I have committed myself to self-education in the recording, mixing, and producing disciplines.
+I have been regularly working and re-working my own song libraries.
 See “The Archive” below.

 The objective of this website is to capture stuff that is interesting to me so that I can stare at it from time to time.
 I make music, so perhaps posting some odds and ends of my creative process may be of interest.
 I am a half-assed poet, too, erroring on the side of lyricism and rhyming (loose rhyme is especially interesting; though i do find that good rhythm and melody can be interesting with no rhyme at all).